cbcrg/nf-phdcourse21/README.md

 In this step you have learned:

-1. How to write or use existing custom script in your Nextflow pipeline.
+1. How to write or use existing custom scripts in your Nextflow pipeline.
-2. How to avoid the use of absolute paths having your scripts in the `bin/` project folder.
+2. How to avoid the use of absolute paths by having your scripts in the `bin/` project folder.

 ### Step 9 - Modularization with DSL2

-Nextflow allow the definition of modules of tasks and sub-workflows.
+Nextflow allows the definition of modules of tasks and sub-workflows.
 The resulting modules and sub-workflows can be then imported into another Nextflow script using the `include` declaration.

-The script `rnaseq-modules.nf` defines the same processes we used in the previously examples.
+The script `rnaseq-modules.nf` defines the same processes we used in the previous examples.

 These tasks are included in the script `rnaseq-flow.nf` which defines the workflow logic to be executed.

-Finally the sub-workflow is included in the script `script8.nf` that's used as entry point for the sake of this tutorial.
+Finally, the sub-workflow is included in the script `script8.nf` that's used as entry point for the sake of this tutorial.

 Run this example with the command: